 One City Café welcomes all for a delicious, healthy meal at no cost.
-If you are hungry and in need of a good, hot meal, or you are someone who wants to enjoy nutritious food and support our community, we welcome you to join us.
+If you are hungry and in need of a good, hot meal, or want to enjoy nutritious food and support our community, we welcome you to join us.
 Grab a sandwich to go for lunch or join us for dinner served with a smile in our spacious dining rooms.
 Together, we can unify our city, one meal at a time.

 Dinner: Monday-Friday 4:30-6 p.m.

 Bishop Sullivan Center offers supplemental groceries from our two food pantries.
 A household may receive groceries once every 30 days.